Welcome to The Kitchen Professor

 - A nerdy outlook on anything in the kitchen?

 If you answered “Yes” to any of those questions, then, my friends, you are in the right place.
-My name is Bill, aka the kitchen professor.
+My name is Doug, also known as The Kitchen Professor.
 No, I’m not really a professor.

-The kitchen professor grew out of a modest blog that was dedicated to vintage cast iron – Wagner Cast Iron in case you’ve heard of it.
-That site isn’t out there anymore but you can find most of those old posts here in the cast iron section.
+The Kitchen Professor grew out of a modest blog that was dedicated to vintage cast iron – Wagner Cast Iron in case you’ve heard of it.
+That site isn’t out there anymore but you can find most of those old posts in the cast iron section.

 I post a few recipes and review some products, too.